AimanZia12/FUTURE_DS_01/README.md

 •	Total Profit - Measured net profit across categories and regions to assess business profitability and identify high-margin areas.

-•	Profit by Sub-Category - Analyzed profit contributions of individual sub-categories to identify high-performing and underperforming product groups.

 •	Profit by Category and Region - Analyzed profit distribution across product categories and regions to identify top-performing combinations and uncover areas of low profitability.

-•	Profit by City - Analyzed city-level profit data to pinpoint locations with the highest and lowest profitability, aiding in targeted regional strategy development.

 •	Sales by Category and Sub-Category - Analyzed sales performance at both category and sub-category levels to uncover top-selling product segments and identify areas with growth potential.